aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 Mentioned earlier, we're going to use ESPHome to configure our Shelly 1 relays.

+There are 5 inputs on the Shelly 1 relay.

+- `Line` & `Neutral` for power
+- `Input` & `Output` for the signal we're controlling
+- `Switch` to communicate changes to the Shelly 1

 The Shelly 1 relay will be powered from our low voltage wires (or really, whatever you can find for the `line` and `neutral`).

 We'll connect the Shelly 1 `input` connector to the doorbell transformer power.
-That power (when switched on) will travel through the Shelly 1 `output` connector, leading to trigger the chime box.
+That power (when switched on) will travel through the Shelly 1 `output` connector, triggering the chime box.

 Finally, the doorbell button signal will be captured by the Shelly 1 `switch` input.

 Capturing the doorbell signal with the `switch` input accomplishes two things.

-First, we now _know_ via software that the doorbell was pressed since we triggered it via the Shelly `switch` input.
-Second, because we're choosing to pass the signal onto our doorbell chime, we can also choose _not_ to pass the signal along 🔇.
+1. We now _know_ via software that the doorbell was pressed since we triggered it via the Shelly `switch` input.
+2. Because we're choosing to pass the signal onto our doorbell chime, we can also choose _not_ to pass the signal along 🔇.

 I've added functionality to mute the doorbell chime via an exposed input.
 It's useful to pair with bedtime routines to keep the house quiet.